OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The reasons for this are simple.
 A SecretID, just like a password is _designed to expire_.
 In addition storing the SecretID would provide the capabililty to potentially retrieve all secrets as both the RoleID and SecretID would be available.

-For this reason, it's recommended that you consider the use of the more secure [Get wrapped Secret ID](get-wrapped-secretid) and [Unwrap Secret ID and Login](#{unwrap-secretid-login}) step templates.
+We recommend that you consider the use of the more secure [Get wrapped Secret ID](#get-wrapped-secretid) and [Unwrap Secret ID and Login](#unwrap-secretid-login) step templates.

 If you do choose to use this step template, we recommend you provide the SecretID at execution time using a sensitive [prompted variable](https://octopus.com/docs/projects/variables/prompted-variables).
 :::